 Jane's Walk started in Toronto as a grassroots commemoration of Jane Jacobs, who was born on May 4.
 Every year since 2006, the first weekend in May has been when the official global festival takes place.
 However, Jane's Walks can, and do, take place year-round!
 You can create and lead a walk whenever you choose.

-With support from the City Organizers at the helm of each festival, anybody can create, post, and lead a Jane's Walk.
+A. Walk Leaders are the volunteers who lead Jane's Walks.
+Anybody can create, post, and lead a Jane's Walk.
 Anyone can lead a walk because everyone is an expert in their own experience of the places they live, work, and play.
-Walk Leader come up with ideas for their walks, decide on topics and routes, and post their walks directly to the Jane's Walk website.
+Walk Leaders come up with ideas for their walks, decide on topics and routes, and post their walks directly to the Jane's Walk website.
 Read more about being a Walk Leader here.

 I'm a Walk Leader...